What should you consider before creating a prenuptial agreement

 Admittedly, many couples find it difficult to discuss a prenuptial agreement in the early stages of their relationship because a prenuptial agreement has a stigma attached to it for many couples.
 However, there are a few points to consider before creating a prenuptial agreement.
 While one partner may be comfortable discussing a prenuptial agreement, the other may not be.
 To many people, it seems as though the person is saying “That although I wish to spend the rest of life with you, I do not trust you completely.”

 A prenuptial agreement is supposed to protect those assets that a partner possessed before the marriage.
-If a partner does not own any property, there may be little point in considering a prenuptial agreement.
-For example, if a person is not earning more than $100,000 in a year, there may not be justification for creating a prenuptial agreement.
+If a partner does not own any property and has limited earning potential, there may be little point in considering a prenuptial agreement on their behalf, unless they intend to obtain something from there soon-to-be spouse.

-Typically, the people who may need a prenuptial agreement are those who are getting married for the second time and wish to protect their children from the first marriage.
-There have been very many unusual divorces where one individual may break up with the partner and take all of the assets before leaving the country.
-A prenuptial agreement would definitely help to protect the spouse in such a situation.
+Typically, the people who may need a prenuptial agreement are those who are getting married for the second time and wish to protect their children from the first marriage, or have significant business interests or earning capacity.
+A prenuptial agreement would definitely help to protect the spouse.

 Source: The Huffington Post, “What To Consider Before Asking For A Prenuptial Agreement,” March 2, 2014